Licenses

-ScreenGuardian™ is the proprietary work of Eric W. The product bundles
+ScreenGuardian™ is the proprietary work of Eric Wang.
+The product bundles

 and links against the third-party components listed below; each is